acoppes/acoppes/site/_drafts/ldjam52.markdown

 ## Conclusion

-The game hasn't everything I wanted when I was developing but given that I started late by one day and I have two kids, and we are on holydays, I am really really happy with the results and what the new knowledge.
+For a game I created in two days (I started one day late) and maybe in a total of 12 hours, I am quite happy with the results and all the generated knowledge.
+I had some doubts at first since I knew I wasn't going to spend the first day and I was going to work some sparse time (I am a father of two) but now I know I want to repeat it.

 By the way, if you liked the post and the game, [follow me on twitter](https://twitter.com/arielsan) and [share](https://twitter.com/arielsan/status/1612526561181196297
 ), and also play the game at my [ichio page](https://arielsan.itch.io/spice-must-flow) or in the [Ludum Dare's Entry](https://ldjam.com/events/ludum-dare/52/$319699).